JoonJR/SUS-PLANE-ABILITY/README.md

 # Quality Requirements
 - All the class and functions in back end is working properly and not providing error
 - Insert player name and create row with id in database
-- Fetch ICAO from database mark all the airport in map
+- Fetch ICAO from database mark all the airports in map
-- Display the distance on of destination airport from the current airport before fly
+- Display the distance of destination airport from the current airport before fly
 - Display the goal in web page and update it
 - Fetch the real time weather from API and display it in screen
 - Fetch the country description from the API and display it in screen